Click-A Pictorial History of the Photograph, by Russell Miller

 Source:Own Library.

-Many famous photographers are mentioned including Nadar (aka Gaspard Felix Tournachon) who was also a balloonist; the interest combination starting off aerial photography.
+Many famous photographers are mentioned, including Nadar (aka Gaspard Felix Tournachon) who was also a balloonist; the interest combination starting off aerial photography.
 Which is what I love about photography, it can be combined with almost any interest, hobby or industry.
-Its uses range from medicine to outer space, it’s impact has been huge on science and society.
+Its uses range from medicine to outer space, its impact has been huge on science and society.

 Conclusion